 The challenge

 Prostate cancer (PCa) is the second most common cancer in men worldwide and the second leading cause of cancer death in men.
-Most localized PCa represents an indolent disease, however, intermediate- and high-risk patients are more likely to die from prostate cancer and its prognosis is more difficult to predict.
-For these patients, prognosis remains complex, notably as biochemical recurrence (BCR) marks a significant step towards disease progression, raising the risk of metastases.
+Most localized PCa represents an indolent disease; however, intermediate- and high-risk patients are more likely to die from prostate cancer and its prognosis is more difficult to predict.
+For these patients, prognosis remains complex with biochemical recurrence (BCR) marking a significant step towards disease progression and potentially metastases.
 Therefore, accurate risk stratification and swift diagnosis are imperative to enhance treatment decisions and decrease progression incidences.

 The solution

-This retrospective, multicenter study aims to develop an AI model predicting metastatic relapse in 300 intermediate or high-risk localized PCa patients.
-It will utilize diagnostic medical images, including multiparametric MRI (T2-W, DWI, DCE sequences), staging bone scans, and clinical data, all consolidated on the QP-Discovery® Platform.
-Automatic segmentation of prostate gland MRIs and lesion(s) detection followed by the extraction of imaging biomarkers will be performed, supplemented by counts quantification from staging bone scans.
+This retrospective, multicenter study, PROVIDENCE, aims to develop an AI model predicting metastatic relapse in 300 intermediate or high-risk localized PCa patients.
+It utilizes diagnostic medical images including multiparametric MRI (T2-W, DWI, DCE sequences), staging bone scans, and clinical data.
+This is all consolidated on the QP-Insights® platform.
+Automatic segmentation of prostate gland MRIs and lesion(s) detection followed by the extraction of quantitative imaging biomarkers (QIBs) is being performed, supplemented by counts quantification from staging bone scans.
 In conjunction with clinical variables, this data will inform the predictive model, forecasting patient metastatic relapse.

 The outcome